Jackie-2000/Jackie-2000.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Qianqi "Jackie" Yan, a second-year CSE Ph.D. student @University of California, Santa Cruz, working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/) as a member of the [Embodied and Responsible Interaction and Communication (ERIC)](http://eric-lab.soe.ucsc.edu/home) Lab.
-Previously, I interned at eBay as a research scientist.
+I am Qianqi "Jackie" Yan, a third-year CSE Ph.D. student @University of California, Santa Barbara, working with Prof. [Xin (Eric) Wang](https://eric-xw.github.io/) as a member of the [Embodied and Responsible Interaction and Communication (ERIC)](http://eric-lab.soe.ucsc.edu/home) Lab.
+Previously, I interned at Oracle and eBay as a research scientist.

 I obtained my bachelor's degree from the University of Michigan, Ann Arbor.
 Previously, I worked with Prof. [Joyce Chai](https://web.eecs.umich.edu/~chaijy/) and Prof. [Stella Yu](https://www1.icsi.berkeley.edu/~stellayu/).